timhall/cli/README.md

 (calls init.run with ['--help'])

 > example int
-Unknown command "int", did you mean "init"?
+ERROR Unknown command "int", did you mean "init"?

 Available commands are "init" and "commit".
 Try "example help" for more information.